-This website is run by the Department of Chemical Engineering, part of Lund University’s Faculty of Engineering (LTH).
-We want as many people as possible to be able to use this website, and this document describes how www.lth.se/chemeng complies with the accessibility regulations, any known accessibility issues, and how you can report problems so that we can fix them.
+This website is run by the Division of Industrial Electrical Engineering and Automation, part of Lund University Faculty of Engineering (LTH).
+We want as many people as possible to be able to use this website, and this document describes how www.iea.lth.se complies with the accessibility regulations, any known accessibility issues, and how you can report problems so that we can fix them.

-We know some parts of this website aren’t fully accessible.
+We know some parts of this website are not fully accessible.
 See the section on non-accessible content below for more information.

 Reporting accessibility problems with this website

-We’re always looking to improve the accessibility of this website.
-If you find any problems that aren’t listed on this page or if we’re not meeting the requirements of the accessibility regulations, please let us know.
+We are always looking to improve the accessibility of this website.
+If you find any problems that are not listed on this page or if we are not meeting the requirements of the accessibility regulations, please let us know.

 You can contact us in the following ways: